Limitly

 identifier?: string; // User ID, IP, or other unique identifier

-capacity?: number; // Maximum number of requests (default: 100)
+capacity?: number; // Maximum capacity (for token bucket/leaky bucket, default: 100)

-refillRate?: number; // Tokens refilled per second (default: 10)
+refillRate?: number; // Tokens refilled per second (for token bucket, default: 10)

 skip?: boolean; // Skip rate limiting (default: false)